 However, the British Trades Union Congress (TUC) warns that especially the Agreement on Labour Law with the EU was only included in the Declaration of Intent and thus was not legally binding.
 Plans of the Conservative Government indicate that existing EU Directives, which improved the lives of the working population in Great Britain, will be reversed.
 Without the European Labour Law, the United Kingdom would have virtually no legal requirements for work breaks, paid holidays, the protection of pregnant workers and non-discrimination.
 Hence, workers’ rights could therefore sharply fall behind those in the remaining EU Member State.
 According to the TUC, there would be enough statements by Conservatives MPs and Ministers, who positioned themselves, for example, against the EU’s Working Time Directive.
 “Brexit” in its current form would no longer oblige the UK to adhere, among other, to this Directive.
 As early as April 2018, Prof. Michael Ford warned at an event hosted by AK EUROPA against the potential impact of Brexit on the Labour Law.
 The AK too, urgently warned against the danger of deregulation.

 However, not only British workers might be faced with deteriorated circumstances; possible trade agreements to be concluded with Great Britain after the transition period could put labour standards in Continental Europe at risk.
 Trade unions have for a long time warned against such a “race to the bottom”.
-In the political declaration, which shall regulate the future cooperation between the EU and the United Kingdom, workers’ rights are only briefly mentioned in the introduction and then no more.
-It is therefore all the more necessary during future agreement negotiations to avoid a further race to the bottom at the expense of workers.
+Point 79 of the political declaration setting out the framework for the future cooperation between the EU and the United Kingdom now expressly mentions social and employment standards.
+From the viewpoint of the AK this goal has to be expressed even more clearly.
 Hence, the AK therefore stresses the importance that further agreements with Great Britain include binding clauses for the protection of workers, consumers and the environment.
 The United Kingdom must be obliged to continue to apply EU standards in order to prevent unfair competition.
 Existing rights should be protected in future agreements by a no withdrawal clause.